statsmodels/statsmodels/docs/source/gmm.rst

 Generalized Method of Moments :mod:`gmm`
 ========================================

-:mod:`scikits.statmodels.gmm` contains model classes and functions that are based on estimation with Generalized Method of Moments.
+:mod:`statsmodels.gmm` contains model classes and functions that are based on estimation with Generalized Method of Moments.
 Currently the general non-linear case is implemented.
 An example class for the standard linear instrumental variable model is included.
 This has been introduced as a test case, it